zeionara/iglu-starter-kit/README.md

 ├── requirements.txt       # Python packages to be installed
-├── local_evaluation.py    # Use this to check your agent evaluation flow locally ├── evaluator/             # Contains helper functions for local evaluation └── agents                 # Place your agents related code here
+├── local_evaluation.py    # Use this to check your agent evaluation flow locally ├── evaluator/             # Contains helper functions for local evaluation └── models                 # Place your models and related code here
     ├── rankers            # Folder keep all your ranker code ├── classifiers        # Folder keep all your classifier code └── user_config.py     # IMPORTANT: Add your classifer and ranker name here